Puja Sachdev Child Support Attorney

 That’s why we are committed to ensuring our clients’ child support orders are fair and that they properly provide for the children.

-San Diego child support orders are determined based on a number of factors, including each parent’s finances and the needs of the children, as well as the particular custody arrangement.
-The goal of child support is to make sure that the children of a divorce suffer as little decrease in their standard of living as possible.
+Child support orders are determined based on a number of factors, including each parent’s finances and the needs of the children, as well as the particular custody arrangement.
+The goal is to make sure that the children of a divorce suffer as little decrease in their standard of living as possible.

 Divorce can be difficult enough for children without added financial worries.
 At the San Diego Divorce Lawyers, APC, our attorneys are focused on achieving the best possible results for our clients and their families.